DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 1. set the `Pull requests` and `Pushes` events to trigger the webhook
 1. select `Add webhook`

-## SonarCloud
+## SonarQube Cloud

-### Configure SonarCloud
+### Configure SonarQube Cloud

 > This step should be performed before running a build or you may end up with duplicate projects.

-1. navigate to the Defra organisation within [SonarCloud](https://sonarcloud.io/organizations/defra/projects?sort=analysis_date)
+1. navigate to the Defra organisation within [SonarQube Cloud](https://sonarcloud.io/organizations/defra/projects?sort=analysis_date)
 1. select `Analyze new project`
 1. select repository to analyse
 1. select `Set Up`
-1. select `Administration -> Update key` and ensure key matches the name of the repository, removing the `DEFRA_` prefix, for example, `ffc-pay-enrichment`
+1. (FCP Platform only) select `Administration -> Update key` and ensure key matches the name of the repository, removing the `DEFRA_` prefix, for example, `ffc-pay-enrichment`
 1. select `Administration -> Analyse Method` and disable Automatic Analysis

 > The default Defra Quality gates and language rules should not be changed.
 Some existing projects may be using the default "Sonar Way" gates.
 The expectation is that teams should be working towards changing these to the Defra Quality gates.